Fort George G. Meade

 Southeast and Off-post Groundwater

 At a meeting on January 21, 2009 the Army informed EPA that groundwater from 2-monitoring wells located just East of the base in Odenton, Maryland, showed results exceeding the Federal MCLs for Carbon Tetrachloride (CCl4), Tetrachloroethene (PCE), and Trichloroethene (TCE).
 The Army completed a well survey of homes located within 1-mile of these detections.
 Once residents were identified to be on well water, their wells were sampled to determine the presence or absence of these contaminants.
 As a precautionary measure, residents that have indicated they are using groundwater wells for their drinking water source, have been provided bottled water.
 This site is currently in the Remedial Investigation stage in order to determine the nature and extent of contamination.
-EPA and the Army are in the process of completing an Action Memorandum which will take immediate action to address contaminant source areas on site.
-As part of the Action Memorandum, a groundwater treatment system will be installed for the purpose of capturing and treating groundwater flowing from the base.
+EPA and the Army have completed an Action Memorandum which has taken immediate action to address contaminant source areas on site.
+As part of the Action Memorandum, a groundwater treatment system has been installed for the purpose of capturing and treating groundwater flowing from the base.
 This system is now operational.
 Source area treatment through in-situ chemical oxidation and air sparge/soil vapor extraction is also underway at the suspected release points.

 The first Record of Decision ('ROD') for the Tipton Air Field parcel was signed on December 30, 1998.
 A subsequent ROD for another portion of Tipton was signed in June 1999.
 The Army began long-term monitoring of the Tipton area groundwater in June 2001.
-As part of the Federal Facility Agreement, the Army will be submitting and Explanation of Significant Differences that will require long-term monitoring, sweeps and proper disposal of ordnance if discovered, and land use controls requirements to ensure the continued protectiveness of the UXO removal action at Tipton.
-The document is anticipated to be finalized in 2014.
+As part of the Federal Facility Agreement, the Army submitted an Explanation of Significant Differences that requires long-term monitoring, sweeps and proper disposal of ordnance if discovered, and land use control requirements to ensure the continued protectiveness of the UXO removal action at Tipton.
+The document was finalized in 2014.
 5-Year Reviews will be conducted at this site to evaluate the effectiveness of the remedy.

 Ordnance Demolition Area (ODA)